 - Recognized nationally for their practice excellence and commitment to lifelong learning

 - Valued by employers, because their certification demonstrates specialized knowledge and brings many benefits to organizations

 - Viewed as having enhanced professional credibility

-- All certifications set to expire in 2020 are due to renew.
+- All certifications set to expire in this calendar year are due to renew.